Scandltd/storm-petrel/generator/README.md

 ##### So that
 The developer should only review expected baseline changes (no manual modification) what typically saves development time.

-### Use Case Variations<a name="use-case-variations"></a>
+### Use Case Variations

-* Expected variable expression is static property assignment.
-See <a href="Test.Integration.XUnit/PropertyTest.cs">PropertyTest.cs</a> for more details.
+#### Expected variable expression is static property assignment
+See [PropertyTest](Test.Integration.XUnit/PropertyTest.cs) for more details.

-* Expected expression is test method argument what comes from
+#### Expected expression is test method argument what comes from

-    * Test case attribute (xUnit InlineData, NUnit TestCase, MSTest DataRow) argument value.
-See <a href="Test.Integration.XUnit/AttributesTest.cs">AttributesTest.cs</a> for more details.
+##### Test case attribute
+Supported attributes are xUnit InlineData, NUnit TestCase, MSTest DataRow.
+See [AttributesTest](Test.Integration.XUnit/AttributesTest.cs) for more details.

-    * Test data source attribute (xUnit MemberData or ClassData, NUnit TestCaseSource, MSTest DynamicData).
-See <a href="Test.Integration.XUnit/TestCaseSourceMemberDataTest.cs">TestCaseSourceMemberDataTest.cs</a>, <a href="Test.Integration.XUnit/TestCaseSourceClass/TestCaseSourceClassDataTest.cs">TestCaseSourceClassDataTest.cs</a>, <a href="Test.Integration.NUnit/TestCaseSourceTest.cs">NUnit TestCaseSourceTest.cs</a>, <a href="Test.Integration.MSTest/TestCaseSourceTest.cs">MSTest TestCaseSourceTest.cs</a> for more details.
+##### Test data source attribute
+Supported attributes are xUnit MemberData or ClassData, NUnit TestCaseSource, MSTest DynamicData.
+See [TestCaseSourceMemberDataTest](Test.Integration.XUnit/TestCaseSourceMemberDataTest.cs), [TestCaseSourceClassDataTest](Test.Integration.XUnit/TestCaseSourceClass/TestCaseSourceClassDataTest.cs), [NUnit TestCaseSourceTest](Test.Integration.NUnit/TestCaseSourceTest.cs), [MSTest TestCaseSourceTest](Test.Integration.MSTest/TestCaseSourceTest.cs) for more details.
 Known limitations:
 * The attributes should be configured against data source methods or properties, not fields.

+#### Snapshots of Snapshot Testing
+HTML, JSON, binary or whatever expected snapshots can be hardcoded in tests code.
+See couple examples in [SnapshotTest](Test.Integration.XUnit/SnapshotTest.cs).

-## Getting Started<a name="getting-started"></a>
+## Getting Started
 To utilize the StormPetrel tests, add the following NuGet Package references to your test project:
 * Scand.StormPetrel.Generator.
 * Object to C# code dumper.
 Represents `actual` test instance as C# code.
 See `DumperExpression` in [Configuration](#configuration) for more details.